information

 3.05.070 Contract Auditors, Consultants, and Experts.

-1. Within budget limitations, the Audit Services Division may obtain the services of certified public accountants, qualified management consultants, or other professional experts necessary to perform audit services.
+Within budget limitations, the Audit Services Division may obtain the services of certified public accountants, qualified management consultants, or other professional experts necessary to perform audit services.
 An audit that is performed by contract must be conducted by persons who have no financial interests in the affairs of the governmental unit or its officers.
-The Auditor’s Audit Services Division will coordinate and monitor auditing performed by public accounting or other organizations employed under contract by the City of Portland to assist with audit related activities.
+The Auditor’s Audit Services Division will coordinate and monitor auditing performed by public accounting or other organizations employed under contract by the City to assist with audit related activities.

 3.05.080 External Quality Control Review.